 Sen. Kamala Harris has introduced a similar bill in the Senate.

 HOME Act of 2019

 The Housing, Opportunity, Mobility, and Equity Act of 2019 (HOME Act) was introduced by Rep. James Clyburn, House Majority Whip, in October 2019.
-The legislation would direct CDBG and Surface Transportation Block Grant recipients to create plans to increase the affordable housing stock through inclusive zoning policies.
+The legislation would direct CDBG and Surface Transportation Block Grant recipients to create plans on increasing the affordable housing stock through inclusive zoning policies.
 The bill would also establish a credit for low-income renters to better access quality housing.

 Bill text is available here.
 A companion bill was introduced in the upper chamber by Sen. Cory Booker.

 COSCDA shared comments with co-sponsors on through a letter submitted on January 13 and has connected directly with the House co-sponsor to communicate concerns with the legislation.
 Click here for the letter.

 The Yes in My Backyard Act (YIMBY Act) would require CDBG grantees to report on land use policies with emphasis on addressing affordable housing needs.
 Grantees would need to provide an update over a five-year basis.